mannybatt/SoftwareDevProject/README.md

 Changelog -

+~ Text Analyzer 1.3 ~
+JavaDoc has been implemented!

 ~ Text Analyzer 1.2 ~
 We have JUnit testing now along with a whole new level of stabillity brought about by its implementation!
 Crashes are